fredhohman/fredhohman.github.io/_posts/projects/2016-12-21-cs-7450-a-viz-of-ice-and-fire.md

 The hit TV show Game of Thrones has won critical acclaim and the attention of millions of fans with its inspiring cinematography and brilliant dialogue.
 Dedicated fans of the show can recall critical scenes and key quotes with ease, but can they pick out high-level trends that emerge over the course of the series?

 For instance, in which season was the frozen North the focus of the plot?
 With all the violent twists in the plot, how often does the show's dialogue tend toward the topic of death?
-This project for **CS 7450 Information Visualization** seeks to highlight these large-scale patterns that might otherwise be missed.
+This project for **[CS 7450 Information Visualization][infovis]** seeks to highlight these large-scale patterns that might otherwise be missed.

 You can view the web visualization [here][viz].